-It states that I have been travelling 1.1 trips to the moon and to more than 70 countries.
+It states that I have been travelling the equivalent of trip to the moon and to more than 80 countries.
 I can check how far I’ve driven on motorbike, by car, on trains and other means of transportation.
-Airplane is naturally the big winner.
+Airplane is the big winner.

 The archipelago of Svalbard is often listed as a separate country.
 This is wrong.
 Svalbard holds a very special status among the Arctic countries but is actually part of Norway.
 What about Gibraltar, a British Overseas Territory?
 It should be omitted from a country list too, at least I do.
 There are a number of such legal, territorial entities around the world, you may call them former colonies, dependencies and so on.
 A country I actually include is Palestine.
-It is not universally recognized as a country.
+It is not universally recognised as a country.